AppFolioOnboarding/tasks/tasks/15_favorite_image.md

   the image.
 - [ ] Favoriting/unfavoriting is done via AJAX.

+__Note__: Do not use an external gem to implement favoriting.
+You already have experience using gem-backed models from acts_as_taggable_on, and since there won't always be a gem to rely on, we want you to get experience implementing more advanced models and relations on your own.

 Discussion topics:
 - [ ] What can we do to cache the favorites count?
 - [ ] How can we make our images relation for the index page include whether